publiccodenet/about/organization/roadmap.md

 # Roadmap

 This roadmap serves as a model for how we're developing, growing and scaling our organization.
-It sets out the roles for both the members and the Foundation for Public Code.
+It sets out the roles for both the staff and the members of the Foundation for Public Code.

 ## Phase 0: get the organization founded

-Foundation for Public Code:
+Staff of Foundation for Public Code:

 * Build team
 * Map potential members